praw-dev/asyncpraw/docs/getting_started/multiple_instances.rst

 Multiple Programs
 -----------------

-The recommended way to run multiple instances of PRAW is to simply write separate independent python programs.
+The recommended way to run multiple instances of asyncpraw is to simply write separate independent python programs.
 With this approach one program can monitor a comment stream and reply as needed, and another program can monitor a submission stream, for example.